dm-shmidt/java-task/README.md

     * for prefix use `PrefixClient` which is calling external service.
 It may be using old version of API make sure `v2` api is called.
 Create `PrefixClient` service to generate the prefix.
 * `SequenceProviderImpl` does not meet simple java conventions fix it
+* add sequence generator for a Transaction id field.
 * there is a missing core functionality where transactions are added to bank accounts.
 Implement `TransactionService` meeting written documentation and write unit tests for this interface which covers all possible scenarios set by contract